Pyanexy/Pyanexy/README.md

 - Command `n!ping` Information about the delay of the bot.
  # 🎵 Music
 - Command `n!play` As above.
-- The `n!stop` command will stop the entire queue.
+- Command `n!stop` command will stop the entire queue.
 - Command `n!skip` Will skip one song.
-- Team `n!loop` Endless tsikal.
+- Command `n!loop` Endless tsikal.
 - Command `n!247` Format 24 by 7 .
 - Command `n!queue` Show the queue.
 - Command `n!nowplaying` Shows the currently playing song.